-From Tennis Court to Moors: Creating a Maleficent Composite
+From Tennis Court to Moors: Creating a Maleficent CompositeApr 17, 2022

-What I love about being able to create composite portraits is that I don’t have to be at a specific location create the background I want for my photograph.
+I love being able to create composite portraits because I don’t have to be at a specific location to create the background I want for my photograph.

-In the tutorial, I’ll show you how to extract your subject from the original photograph, masking and refining the subject so they fit right into the composite.
+In the tutorial, I’ll show you how to extract your subject from the original photograph, masking and refining the subject, so they fit right into the composite.
 To view the tutorial, sign up for my premium membership here.

 Once all of the stock was placed, I focused on making individual adjustments.
-As you can see the images were not blurred at the beginning.
-When blurring images you want to make sure you don’t go too overboard because then they start looking like blobs.
-I played around with the curving, but you can use color balance, selective color, hue saturation or whatever your preference is.
+As you can see, the images were not blurred at the beginning.
+When blurring images, you want to make sure you don’t go too overboard because then they start looking like blobs.
+I played around with the curving, but you can use color balance, selective color, hue saturation, or whatever your preference is.

-If you’re interested in seeing how this composite came to be you can sign up for a premium membership to watch the tutorial.
+If you’re interested in seeing how this composite came to be, you can sign up for a premium membership to watch the tutorial.

 Not only will you be able to see this tutorial, but there are over 500 more that can help you create the images you desire step-by-step.